almendar/akka-game-of-life/README.md

 To run the application:

 1. Start at least two console windows with sbt.
-2. Enter `re-start` command in every window.
+2. Enter `re-start 2551` command in one window.
+3. Enter `re-start` in every other windows.
-3. Start one `RunFrontend` and as many as you want `RunBackend`
+3. Start `RunFrontend` where 2551 argument.
+4. Everywhere else start `RunBackend`
-4. Watch the log file `tail -f info.log`
+4. Watch the simulation with the log file `tail -f info.log`
-5. Watch the simulation

 Any of the backends can be closed with `ctrl+c`.
 Application should survive that and move dead actors to other nodes and regenerate.